Gear is just a tool. And it really does not state anything beyond that.

-Then a reader brought up her own upbringing in a well written post.
-How her near-poverty during childhood makes her view her gear as an accomplishment of sorts.
+Then, a reader brought up her upbringing in a well-written post.
+Her near-poverty during childhood makes her view her gear as an accomplishment.
 It means after hard work and making some correct decisions, she has a life where she can afford these goods.

 A light bulb went off for me.
-Using the post as a launching point, I realized that my rather straight forward approach to the outdoors and my “meh” approach to gear is the legacy of *my* upbringing.
+Using the post as a launching point, I realized that my relatively straightforward approach to the outdoors and my “meh” approach to gear is the legacy of my upbringing.

-With three generations of skilled trade people on my father’s side of the family prior to my brothers and I, we learned an implied lesson: It is not the tools you bought that define your work, it is what you did with them.
+With three generations of skilled trade people on my father’s side of the family before my brothers and I, we learned an implied lesson: It is not the tools you bought that define your work; it is what you do with them.

-I have seen the beautiful stone masonry my great-grandfather did in Providence and in Italy before he immigrated. , I am able to drive over the bridge my grandfather helped to construct and when I read about submarines, there is a good chance some of my Dad’s handiwork is on that boat.
+I have seen the beautiful stone masonry my great-grandfather did in Providence and Italy before he immigrated.
+I can drive over the bridge my grandfather helped construct, and when I read about submarines, there is a good chance some of my Dad’s handiwork is on that boat.

-But what I can see is the beauty (even with the submarine), the precision and the substance of what was built.
-Their legacy.
+But I can see the beauty (even with the submarine), the precision, and the substance of what was built—their legacy.

 In the same way, my gear is just a tool so I can go outdoors.
-I’d like to think the output of my outdoor “work” speaks for me, for good or ill, more so than the gear I used to get out there : My ramblings I can charitably call writing, my photos and of course the memories I have from my time spent outdoors.
+I want to think the output of my outdoor “work” speaks for me, for good or ill, more so than the gear I used to get out there: My ramblings I can charitably call writing, my photos, and of course, the memories I have from my time spent outdoors.